arm61/pylj/README.md

 ```
 Check out our publication in the [Journal of Open Source Education](http://jose.theoj.org/papers/58daa1a1a564dc8e0f99ffcdae20eb1d) to find out more about pylj.

-Be aware! pylj runs within a [Jupyter notebook](http://jupyter.org/), and therefore requires this to run.
-We advise installing [anaconda python](https://anaconda.org/) as this includes many required libraries as well as the Jupyter notebooks framework.
+pylj runs inside a [Jupyter notebook](http://jupyter.org/) and needs Python 3.11 or later. `pip install jupyterlab` provides Jupyter if you do not have it.

 If you need any help using pylj contact arm61 in the [pylj/HELP gitter chatroom](https://gitter.im/pylj/HELP).